rcompos/kubespray-and-pray/README.md

     __Alternate Location:__  Create new directory under _inventory_ based on one of the example directories.
 Update _inventory.cfg_ and other files.
 Then specify this directory in the deployment step.

+## Deploy Kubernetes ##

-2. __Deploy Kubernetes Cluster__
+1. __Deploy Kubernetes Cluster__

-    Run script to deploy Kubernetes cluster to machines specified in _inventory/default/inventory.cfg_ by default and optionally and entire directory such as _inventory/mycluster_.
+    Run script to deploy Kubernetes cluster to machines specified in _inventory/default/inventory.cfg_ by default and optionally an entire directory such as _inventory/mycluster_.
 If necessary, specify a user name to connect to via SSH to all cluster machines, a raw block device for container storage and the cluster inventory file.

     __Deployment User__ _solidfire_ is used in this example.
-This user account must already exist on the cluster nodes, and must have sudo privileges and must be accessible with password or key.
+A user account must already exist on the cluster nodes, and must have sudo privileges and must be accessible with password or key.
 Supply the user's SSH password when prompted, then at second prompt press enter to use SSH password as sudo password.
-Note: If you specify a user, then you must manually update the _ansible.cfg_ file.
+Note: If you specify a different remote user, then you must manually update the _ansible.cfg_ file.

     __Optional Container Volume__  To create a dedicated Docker container logical volume on an available raw disk volume, specify optional argument -b for _block_device_, such as _/dev/sdd_.
 Otherwise default device is _/dev/sdc_.
 If default block device not found, the _/var/lib/docker_ directory will by default, reside under the local root filesystem.